Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

     CRT_PATH=./nginx-selfsigned.crt
     KEY_PATH=./nginx-selfsigned.key

-After this, run the stack as described above, and then you should be able to access MegaQC on ``https://your_hostname``.
+After this, run the stack as described above, and then you should be able to access UltraQC on ``https://your_hostname``.